carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

 - no missing values in the Dataset

 There are many versions of this Dataset, and to load it directly, we have selected a [csv version](https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/concrete.csv)

+Steps for uploading the data to AzureML datastore and registering it as an AzureML Dataframe:

+- **Get the workspace**.
+If a config file was saved, if geting a reference to the workspace can be achieved by callting the **Workspace.from_config()** function.
+- **Get a reference to the datastore**.
+The default datastore can be easily retreived by calling the **workspace.get_default_datastore()** function.
+I this case, we are using a datastore bearing the name of the experiment, and therefore we will use **Datastore.get(workspace, DATASTORE_NAME)**.
+- **Upload the data to the datastore**.
+The concrete strength data is uploaded to our datastore by calling the **datastore.upload()** function.
+- **Register the data as an AzureML Dataframe** is carried out in two steps by
+  - Create the new dataset by calling the **Dataset.Tabular.from_delimited_files()** as the data that we have is tabular.
+We notice that this function requires a DataPath argument that points to the file that we have just ploaded into the datastore.
+  - Finally, **register the dataset** by calling the **Dataset.register()** function.

 ```python{upload_data.py}
 '''